Razberry-Studio/RazLang/README.md

 Raz Lang Is Lightweight And Efficient!!

-It also supports a product archetyping system, for creating similar products efficiently.
+It also supports a easy to learn syntax similar to that of ruby and python

-Raz
+Raz Lang
 ------

 Raz Lang is an Open Source Dynamic Programming Language built from Rust Code, This Project Is Extremly Ealry In Development